-If you’re looking for an alternative to a traditional wedding registry, charities are a great way to highlight something close to your heart and do something worthwhile for a good cause.
+If you’re looking for an alternative to a traditional wedding registry, charity wedding favours are a great way to highlight something close to your heart and do something worthwhile for a good cause.

 We love the idea of donating yourself via your wedding favours, on your guest’s behalf.
 A lot of charities offer this as an option and will personalise a memento to gift to your guests on the day, like a pin badge or ribbon pin.